This information is useful for the following types of users:

 - Istio Ingress Gateway: Load balancer in the data plane that is responsible for receiving and handling incoming traffic from outside the cluster, including traffic from either external or internal networks.

-- Istio Pilot: Configures the Cluster Local Gateway and the Istio Ingress Gateway to handle HTTP requests at the correct endpoints.
-Istio Pilot is a control plane component.
-For more information, see Istio Pilot.
+- Istiod: Configures the Cluster Local Gateway and the Istio Ingress Gateway to handle HTTP requests at the correct endpoints.
+Istiod is a control plane component.
+For more information, see Istiod.

 Cloud Run for Anthos components are updated automatically with any GKE control plane cluster updates.
 For more information, see Available GKE versions.